gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager processes the request according to {{I-D.ietf-ace-oauth-authz}} and Section 4.2 of {{I-D.ietf-ace-key-groupcomm}}.
 If this yields a positive outcome, the Group Manager performs the following check.
 In case the Join Request included the 'client_cred' parameter, the Group Manager checks that the public key of the joining node is consistent with the counter signature algorithm used in the OSCORE group.

 If the public key of the joining node does not have an accepted format, the Group Manager MUST reply to the joining node with a 2.01 (Created) response.
-The payload of this response is a CBOR map, which includes a 'kid' parameter formatted as in the Token POST response in {{ssec-token-post}}.
+The payload of this response is a CBOR map, which includes a 'key info' parameter formatted as in the Token POST response in {{ssec-token-post}}.
 Upon receiving this response, the joining node SHOULD send a new Join Request to the Group Manager, with the 'client_cred' parameter including its public key in a format consistent with the countersignature algorithm indicated by the Group Manager.

 Otherwise, the Group Manager updates the group membership by registering the joining node as a new member of the OSCORE group.